ruleant/getback_gps/README.md

 - ‘get back’ mode : indicator pointing to a stored location (showing distance and direction)
 - indicate current speed and current bearing
 - use built-in sensors to get more accurate and quicker updated bearing
-- compass rose indicating North
+- a compass rose that points to the North
 - detect travel direction and adjust relative direction to destination accordingly

 How to get it?